yasminhosam/Exam-app/README.md

 # 📝 Online Examination System

 A full-featured Android exam management app built with **Jetpack Compose** and **MVVM architecture**.
 Supports two roles — **Teacher** to create and manage exams, and **Student** to take exams, track progress, and review answers.
-Offline-first with automatic background sync to Firebase.
+Offline-first with automatic background sync to Firebase, AI-powered question generation, and full Dark/Light theme support.

 ---